Posted on August 29, 2011 by Dr. Aliye Kurt - Suedhoff

 Rather, I would like to focus on the factors that influence individual decision-making within groups/teams.
 In other words, how do we, as individuals, end up contributing to poor decision-making when we are part of a group.
 Continue Reading

-No comment -
+No comment - Leave a reply

 Labels:

-Cognitive biases, Conflict, beliefs, decision-making, self-awareness, social norm
+beliefs, Cognitive biases, Conflict, decision-making, self-awareness, social norm

-Posted on June 24, 2011 by Dr. Aliye Kurt - Suedhoff
+Posted on Juni 24, 2011 by Dr. Aliye Kurt - Suedhoff

 There are many reasons why people work with a coach.
 Two major reasons are raising self-esteem and changing behavior – generally with the ultimate goal of being more successful.
 The royal road to achieving these goals is raising self-awareness.
 Continue Reading

-No comment -
+No comment - Leave a reply

 Labels: